 Interview skills

 A big part of shining in an interview is making the right impression.
-The key is to not just answer the interviewer’s questions, but respond to them.
+The key is to not just answer the interviewer’s questions but respond to them.

 Rapport building

 Interviews are just as much about your people skills as they are about meeting the job requirements.
 Here are some tips on building rapport: